Everything About Software Outsourcing in Latin America

 Peru is the third-largest country in South America after Brazil and Argentina.

-Recently Peru started a higher education organization named UTEC (University of Engineering and Technology), which is considered the most modern in South America and has become the cornerstone of Peru’s rapid growth in tech and engineering graduates.
+Peru started a higher education organization named UTEC (University of Engineering and Technology), which is considered the most modern in South America and has become the cornerstone of Peru’s rapid growth in tech and engineering graduates.

-A high number of Peruvian developers have experience working with global companies and a solid understanding of their business processes.
+Peruvian programmers have a wide range of programming skills, and a high number of them have experience working with global companies and a solid understanding of their business processes.

 Also, Peru’s thriving start-up culture presents its ability to compete with global companies for business opportunities.